Personal Note from Chuck Pisciotta

 2009 NATIONAL CHILD ADVOCACY AWARD OF THE YEAR

 As a marketing professional, my role on non-profit boards was predominantly head of fundraising programs to retain existing and find new donors.

 I was a board member of HANDY, which currently serves 50,000 children in Ft.
 Lauderdale and stands for "Helping Abused, Neglected, Disadvantaged Youth."
 At that time, I had the HANDY bus regularly bring kids out to learn how to play golf at Grande Oaks, the golf club where they filmed the movie, Caddyshack.

 I was a board member for LIFE Concepts, which stood for Living in a Family Environment.
 In Orlando, we built and managed group homes.
 The project that I enjoyed most was fundraising for a large craft center that was built so that each day buses could bring the physically challenged children in to learn and have fun.

-Another aspect of my work was training Executive Directors of non-profit organizations at the national NSFRE events.
-I created programs on how to create fundraising programs.
+Another aspect of my work was training Executive Directors of non-profit organizations at the national NSFRE events - on how to implement successful fundraising programs.
 NSFRE was the National Society of Fundraising Executives, now the Association of Fundraising Professionals, AFP.

 For a list of all the non-profit organizations that I have been involved with, please see my Linkedin.